 A-2.1 Procedure

 Weigh 1 000 g of butylated hydroxyanisole into a 10 ml volumetric flask, dissolve it in carbon disulphide dilute to the mark with this solvent and mix thoroughly.
-Fill a 0.15 mm liquid cell with the solution, insert in an infrared spectrometer and measure the spectrum from 10.5 to 12.5 µ using the 1.3 cm rock salt plate in the reference beam, 2x slits and normal scanning speed.
-Draw a background line on the spectrogram from 11.0 to 12.0 µ.
+Fill a 0.15 mm liquid cell with the solution, insert in an infrared spectrometer and measure the spectrum from 10.5 µ to 12.5 µ using the 1.3 cm rock salt plate in the reference beam, 2x slits and normal scanning speed.
+Draw a background line on the spectrogram from 11.0 µ to 12.0 µ.
 Determine the net absorption of the sample at 11.42 µ by subtracting the background absorption at this wave length from the total absorption of the sample.
 Refer the net absorption value at a previously prepared standard reference curve to obtain the apparent butylated hydroxyanisole assay.

 A-2.1.1 Preparation of Standard Reference Curve

-Weigh 0.900, 0.950 and 1.000 g of 3-tertiarybutylhydroxyanisole reference standard into three 10 ml volumetric flasks.
+Weigh 0.900 g, 0.950 g and 1.000 g of 3-tertiarybutylhydroxyanisole reference standard into three 10 ml volumetric flasks.
 Dissolve the samples in carbon disulphide, dilute to the mark with this solvent and mix thoroughly.
-Measure the spectra of these three samples using the same conditions described under A-2.1, obtain the net absorption of the three samples at 11.42 µ and ‘plot these values against the percentage of butylated hydroxyanisole.
-The 0.900, 0.950 and 1.000 g samples represent 90, 95 and 100 percent butylated hydroxyanisole, respectively.
+Measure the spectra of these three samples using the same conditions described under A-2.1 obtain the net absorption of the three samples at 11.42 µ and plot these values against the percentage of butylated hydroxyanisole.
+The 0.900 g, 0.950 g and 1.000 g samples represent 90 percent, 95 percent and 100 percent butylated hydroxyanisole, respectively.

 A-2.1.2 Isomer Ratio Test

 Melt the sample in a water-bath and stir thoroughly.
 Weigh 1.000 g of the molten sample into a 10 ml volumetric flask.
 Dilute to the mark with carbon disulphide and shake until the sample is completely dissolved.
-Measure the infrared spectrum of the solution from 10 to 12 µ using a 0.4 mm cell with a 1.3 cm rock-salt plate in the reference beam.
-From the percentage transmittance readings at 10.75 and 10.95 µ, calculate the optical density values.
+Measure the infrared spectrum of the solution from 10 µ to 12 µ using a 0.4 mm cell with a 1.3 cm rock-salt plate in the reference beam.
+From the percentage transmittance readings at 10.75 µ and 10.95 µ, calculate the optical density values.
 Divide the optical density at 10.75 µ by that at 10.95 µ to obtain the optical density ratio.
-(Exact position of these absorption bands may vary, depending upon the instrument.
+(Exact position of these absorption bands may vary depending upon the instrument.
 If a recording instrument is used, the position of minimum transmission on the chart should be taken with a non-recording instrument, the exact length and slit setting should be determined.)
 Using the optical density ratio value, determine the percentage of 3-tertiarybutylhydroxyanisole in the sample by means of a calibration curve.

 A-2.1.2.1 Preparation of calibration curve